angdraug/packer-builder-nspawn/README.md

 systemctl start systemd-resolved.service
 ```

-The included example `unstable-minbase.json` uses zstd to compress the image
+The included example `nspawn.pkr.hcl` uses zstd to compress the image tarball,
-tarball, because it is several times faster than gzip at the same or better
+it is several times faster than gzip at the same or better compression ratio.
-compression ratio.
-You don't need zstd if you use a different method for
+You don't need zstd if you use a different method for archiving and delivering
-archiving and delivering your images.
+your images.

 For compatibility with the Debian package of Packer that is built with a newer
 version of [ugorji-go-codec](https://github.com/ugorji/go) than the one pinned